OEM/ODM Services Available Learn More →

 The challenge is delivering the same privacy, reliability, and performance that tenants expect from individual home internet service — over shared infrastructure.
 Each tenant must see only their own traffic.
 Bandwidth must be enforced fairly.
 A noisy neighbor streaming 4K video should not degrade service for the unit next door.
 And when tenants move in or out, service activation must be instantaneous and remote — no technician visits, no physical cable changes.

-Property managers and ISPs without purpose-built MDU infrastructure often attempt this with consumer Wi-Fi routers in each unit — a solution that creates management nightmares, inconsistent coverage, and interference from overlapping SSIDs across floors.
+Property managers and ISPs without purpose-built MDU wifi infrastructure often attempt this with consumer Wi-Fi routers in each unit — a solution that creates management nightmares, inconsistent coverage, and interference from overlapping SSIDs across floors.

 Our Approach